Library of American Broadcasting Foundation Awards

 Library of American Broadcasting Foundation – Broadcast Historian Award

-* The award recipient will be asked to prepare a session/panel at BEA’s annual convention focusing on their area of research.
+* The award recipient MAY be asked to prepare a session/panel at BEA’s annual convention focusing on their area of research.

-* Promotion of the work should credit partial funding from the Library of American Broadcasting Foundation and copies of the winning book or creative work will be placed with the Library each year to retain as part of their collection.
+* The work should credit partial funding from the Library of American Broadcasting Foundation and copies of the winning book or creative work will be placed with the Library each year to retain as part of their collection.

 Library of American Broadcasting – Graduate Student Scholarship